nfisher1226/rsutils/README.md

 * wc
 * yes

+## Compatability
+The included utilities strive for POSIX comformance and display the expected behavior.
+However, some extensions have been implemented in the hope of improving consistency accross utilities.

+As an example, both base32 and base64 will process multiple files and print an identifying header for each one, identical to the behavior of the head utility.
+This behavior can be suppressed with the "-q" or "--quiet" flag.
 ## Why Rust?
 Rust is comparable to C in the control it gives the programmer to manage memory directly, while giving added peace of mind that memory and